gustavopinto/gustavopinto.github.com/codefather/_posts/2018-01-03-first-year-of-professoring.md

 Although I was very passionated about some of the topics, it was hard to transmit such passion to students.
-One initiative that I'm willing to give another shot is to bring open-source software projects inside the classroom.
-I wrote about it few months ago.
+One initiative that I'm willing to give another shot is to [bring open-source software projects inside the classroom](http://gustavopinto.org/codefather/training-students-with-open-source-software/).
 Generally speaking, the students really learned new skills and enjoyed the work.
-There were also students that did not even try.
+There were also students that faced many barriers with Git and those that did not even try.
-Not sure what to do with those group of students.
 Still, students' motivation is still one thing that I should learn more.

 ## Advising

 Advising students is one of the most fun and interesting thing in this academic career, I think.
 However, as I said, it was not straightforward to join in the grad school program.
-Since I just get into grad school, I cannot have many students.
-Any new professor can have only one master student per year.
-They say that because they do know how do you work (i.e., they cannot waste your time reading CV).
-Only after the first master student graduate is that you can have as many as you want.
+Since I just get into grad school, I could have many students.
+Any new professor is limited to one master student per year.
+They say that because they do know how do the professor work.
+Only after the first master student graduate is when you can have as many as you want.
 Actually, up to three master students per year (department rules).
-The good thing about all of this restriction was that it forced me to look for collaborators.
-I co-supervised four students (3 masters and 1 phd).
+The good thing about this restriction is that it forced me to look for collaborators.
+In 2017 I co-supervised four students (3 masters and 1 phd).
 Only one of them is a student at my university.
 3/4 of these students were fist authors in papers published last year.
-The one without paper have one paper under submission and is currently working in another one.
+The one without paper has one paper under submission and is currently working in another one.
 I believe these are good results.
 I also advised three UROP students.
-This group of students was particularly interesting because I perceived that there are many undergrad students that are as skilled as or even more skilled than many master students.
+This group of students was particularly interesting to me because I perceived that there are many undergrad students that are as skilled as or even more skilled than many master students.
 One particular UROP student really impressed me and we may submit her work to a good software engineering conference in 2018 (which